TheStarAlight/PyStructureFactor/README.md

 plt.savefig("./O2_Example.pdf")
 plt.show()
 ```
+This example took about 6.5 min. to finish on an *AMD Ryzen 9 7950X CPU* on *WSL Ubuntu 22.04 LTS*.

-For more examples, please refer to the "./Examples/" directory.
+For more examples, please refer to the `./Examples/` directory.